Shannen Doherty: Fame: 1988–2001

 Doherty's first major motion picture role was in the dark comedy Heathers, which premiered in 1988.
-She garnered worldwide attention and fame for her breakout role as Brenda Walsh in the Aaron Spelling-produced TV series Beverly Hills, 90210 in 1990.
+She garnered worldwide attention and fame for her breakout role as Brenda Walsh in the Aaron Spelling–produced TV series Beverly Hills, 90210 in 1990.
 In 1991 and 1992, her portrayal of Brenda earned her a Young Artist Award nomination for Best Young Actress Starring in a Television Series.
 Doherty left the show after the fourth season in 1994.

 She appeared nude in Playboy magazine, first in December 1993, followed by a spread in March 1994.
-She posed for the magazine again in December 2003 and has been featured in a 10-page pictorial.
+She posed for the magazine again in December 2003 and was featured in a 10-page pictorial.

-Doherty's career afterward consisted primarily of made-for-TV movies, though she also had a lead role in Kevin Smith's 1995 film Mallrats and later cameoed in Jay and Silent Bob Strike Back.
+Doherty's career afterward primarily consisted of made-for-TV movies, although she also had a lead role in Kevin Smith's 1995 film Mallrats and later cameoed in Jay and Silent Bob Strike Back.
 In 1998, Spelling again cast her in another of his television series, Charmed, in which she played one of the lead characters, Prue Halliwell, the oldest of three sisters who are witches.
-Doherty also directed a few episodes for the series during the second and third seasons.
-Doherty left the show in 2001 at the end of the third season, resulting in her character's death.
-Reportedly, the reason for her departure was because of on-set and off-set tensions between Doherty and co-star Alyssa Milano.
-Doherty was also twice nominated, in 1999 and 2000, for the Saturn Award, Best Genre TV Actress, for her performance in Charmed.
+Doherty also directed three episodes for the series during the second and third seasons, including the western special "The Good, the Bad and the Cursed".
+Doherty left the show in 2001 at the end of the third season, resulting in her character's death in the episode "All Hell Breaks Loose" which she directed.
+Reportedly, her departure was caused by on-set and off-set tensions between Doherty and co-star Alyssa Milano.
 In 2004, E! placed Doherty at number 10 on their list of the 50 Most Wicked Women of Prime Time.
-In 2007, AOL named Prue Halliwell the 10th greatest witch in television history.
+In 2007, AOL named Prue Halliwell the 9th greatest witch in television history.

-Later work: 2002–present
+Later work: 2002–2024

-In 2003, Doherty hosted the Sci Fi Channel candid-camera show Scare Tactics during its initial season.
-From 2004 to 2005, in a return to her prime-time soap roots, Doherty starred as a regular on the short-lived TV series North Shore, where she starred as Alexandra Hudson.
+In 2003, Doherty hosted the Sci-Fi Channel candid-camera show Scare Tactics during its initial season.
+From 2004 to 2005, in a return to her prime-time soap roots, Doherty starred as a regular on the short-lived TV series North Shore, as Alexandra Hudson.
 Later in 2005, she was in the pilot for a comedy, Love Inc.

 In 2006, Doherty produced and starred in her own reality show, Breaking Up with Shannen Doherty, which premiered on the Oxygen channel.
 In the show, Doherty carried out the "dirty work" for members of the public, including dumping boyfriends or telling people what their friends really think about them.
 The show was canceled after one season due to poor ratings.

-She also appeared in several episodes of the popular British sitcom Bo! in the USA, a brain child of Leigh Francis.
-In the show, she played herself being randomly harassed by Avid Merrion (Francis), who claimed they were lovers.
-The show aired in October 2006 on the British Channel 4.